You probably are familiar with the term police report. However, unless you’ve had a traffic accident, you may have never seen one.

 To protect your rights, you should obtain a copy of your police report as soon as possible.
 You can usually get it from the records department of the police agency of the responding officer.
 This may or may not be the police department of whatever town the crash took place in.
 In particular, highway accident police reports are often produced by the New Jersey State Police.

 Officers write police reports under time pressure.
 Therefore, the reports are not always accurate.
 If there is a mistake in your police report, you may be able to do something about it.
-Consult a car accident lawyer.
-Indeed, if you are injured in a car crash, you must consult a personal injury lawyer as soon as possible.
+Consult a car accident lawyer as soon as possible.
+Indeed, if you are injured in a car crash, you should see my other article about what to do after a car accident.
 If you fail to do so, you may jeopardize your ability to receive compensation.